 - When you don’t care about perfect blacks

 - If the screen will be used for long uninterrupted presentations of static/repetitive content at maximum brightness.
-(Like TV’s in airports)
+(Like digital signage TV’s in take-away restaurants)

-- If you plan to play the same games over and over with a very prominent HUD.
+- If you plan to play the exact same game over and over with a very prominent HUD.

 - When you use the exact same software for 8 hours per day for over 90% of the time.